galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

   - nobrl
 ```

-Create file `pvc.yaml` with the following content for
+Create a file named `pvc.yaml` with the following content for the
 PersistentVolumeClaim.
 Both `pv.yaml` and `pvc.yaml` have exactly the
-same content in the `metadata` and `storageClassName`.
+same content in the `metadata` and `storageClassName` attributes.
 This is
 required.

 ```